coq/coq/doc/sphinx/proof-engine/ltac.rst

 Checking for a single success: exactly_once
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Coq provides an experimental way to check that a tactic has *exactly
+Rocq provides an experimental way to check that a tactic has *exactly
 one* success:

 .. tacn:: exactly_once @ltac_expr3